East Riddlesden Hall

 The Starkie Wing was torn down in 1905, leaving only one wall.
 In 1933 the estate was saved from being destroyed by the Brigg family from Keighley and donated to the National Trust.
 The Briggs brothers also re-purchased many interior furnishings that had been sold.

 The hall is two storeys high and built of ashlar.
-The interior features large stone fireplaces and oak panels, with excellent plasterwork ceilings, and there are displays of pewter, oak furniture, and historic embroidery.
+The interior features large stone fireplaces and oak panels, with excellent plasterwork ceilings, and there are displays of pewter, oak furniture, and historical embroidery.
 The exterior features a grass maze and duck pond, set in a lovely country garden.
 The garden features colourful floral displays, including daffodils in Spring, clematis, flowering borders, and pink cherry trees.

 One of the interior highlights is a secret hiding place for Catholic priests, created when Catholicism was outlawed during the Elizabethan period.
-There is a fascinating exhibit of 19th century samplers, and fabulous 17th century carved furniture.
+There is a fascinating exhibit of 19th-century samplers, and fabulous 17th century carved furniture.

 Ghosts at East Riddlesden

 East Riddlesden Hall is the reputed home of several ghosts.
 The most famous spectral being is the Grey Lady.
 The story goes that the lord of the manor returned from a Civil War battle to discover that his wife had been having an affair.
-In a rage he murdered his wife's lover and had her bricked up inside a wall to suffer a slow death.
+In a rage, he murdered his wife's lover and had her bricked up inside a wall to suffer a slow death.
 Her spirit is said to wander the house searching for her dead lover.

 There is also a Blue Lady, thought to have drowned in the fish pond.
 Ghostly animals have also been sighted by visitors.